 Introduction and Goals

 The project is a ubiquitous concept within Digital Humanities.
 Over the course of the semester, we will explore, evaluate, and create digital humanities projects through critiques and in class activities.
-In addition, you will also create your own digital humanities project that pursues a research question, analyzes data (in some form), and draws substantive conclusions.
-Your project will be explored and graded through the lens of the same Project Evaluation Template that we use to critique digital humanities projects throughout the semester.
+Then, you will create your own digital humanities project that pursues a research question, analyzes data/information, and draws substantive conclusions.
+I will grade your project through the lens of the same Project Evaluation Template that we use to do project critiques.

 The goal of the final project is to give you practice conducting (digital) humanities research and developing and managing a project from start to finish.
 You will be challenged to think critically about your research question, the data you use, how you analyze and present what you learn, and the decisions you make along the way.
 You will also reflect on your own research process and explain it to your peers, which can guide you when you conduct research and/or manage projects in the future.
 This experience will help you understand and evaluate research in the world of digital humanities and beyond.

 You will conceive of and create your own digital humanities project.
 You may work individually or in groups as you prefer.
-The project can be on any topic that you choose, as long as it is driven by a research question, and the final deliverable can be an essay or a website.
-If it is a website, it can take on many forms (such as a digital archive or exhibit, a multimedia essay, or an interactive visualization).
+The project can be on any topic that you choose, as long as it is driven by a research question.
+The final deliverable will be in the form of a website*, but its content and structure are up to you.
+For example, it could be a digital archive or exhibit, a multimedia essay, or an interactive visualization.
 Regardless of format, the final project must:

 - be guided by a research question,

 - clearly articulate the methods used to research and prepare the project,

 - and, use discussion and analysis to make an argument.

 - WordPress, through MSU Commons or Humanities Commons